MarvinSilcGit/Learning/English/README.md

   <summary><h2 id ="unit4">Unit 4: Present Continuous and present Simples 2 (I am doing and I do)</h2></summary>

 ### 4.1 Answers:

+1. Do you want
+2. believes
+3. I don't remember
+4. I'm using
+5. I need
+6. consists
+7. does he want?
+8. do you recognise
+9. I think
+10. do you think
+11. He seems

+### 4.2 Answers:

+1. You don't seem very haapy today
+2. I think about you
+3. Who does this umbrella belong to?
+4. This smells good
+5. is there anybody sitting here?
+6. these gloves doesn't fit on me

+### 4.3 Answers:

+1. ok
+2. I don't believe it
+3. i'm feel
+4. does it tastes like
+5. What do you see?
+6. ok

+### 4.4 Answers:

+1. he's being
+2. is
+3. is being
+4. are
+5. you are being
+6. are you

 </details>